manatee-mike/Masters-Final-Projects/R Programming/README.md

-This used Zillow's api to collect data
+The data was collected from scraping from Zillow's api.

+This project looked at Zillow's estimated home value (Zestimate).